wjwat/lhtlhtp.com/content/contributing/structure.md

 │   └───welcome
 ```

-Here we have the meat of the site. `content` lets Zola know where we're storing
+Here we have the meat of the site.
+The `content` directory lets Zola know where
-the content for our site, and each folder within content represents a `section`
+we're storing the content for our site, and each folder within content
-as defined by Zola.
-Within each section you'll find an `_index.md`, and various
+represents a `section` as defined by Zola.
+Within each section you'll find an
-other Markdown files that each represent a page contained within that section.
+`_index.md`, and various other Markdown files that each represent a page
+contained within that section.

 ### Styling